dekoza/mtgpl/M14_Rulebook.rst

 Mana Cost
 ~~~~~~~~~
-*:term:`Mana`* is the main resource in the game.
+*:term:`Mana<Mana gl>`* is the main resource in the game.
 It's produced by lands, and you spend it to cast *spells*.
 The symbols in a card's upper right corner tell you the cost to cast that spell.
 If the mana cost reads
 |mana_4| |mana_r| |mana_r|, you pay four mana of any kinds plus two red mana (from two Mountains) to cast it.

 Type Line
 ~~~~~~~~~
-This tells you the card's *:term:`card type`*: artifact, creature, enchantment, instant, land, planeswalker, or sorcery.
+This tells you the card's :term:`card type<card type gl>`: artifact, creature, enchantment, instant, land, planeswalker, or sorcery.
 If the card has a *subtype* or *supertype*, that's also listed here.
 For example, Shivan Dragon is a creature, and its subtype is the creature type Dragon.